Kansas Property Tax Relief for Low Income Seniors

 Yes.
 The "decedent box" on Form K-40PT should be checked and the actual refund amount will be prorated based on the decedent's date of death.
 See the Homestead instructions for required enclosures (copy of death certificate, Form RF-9, etc.).

-The Form K-40PT may be filed with the Kansas Department of Revenue anytime between January 1st and April 15th.
+The Form K-40PT may be filed with the Kansas Department of Revenue anytime between January 1 and April 15.

-Kansas Homestead Claim, Kansas Department of Revenue, 915 SW Harrison St., Topeka, KS 66699-2000.
+Kansas Homestead Claim, Kansas Department of Revenue, PO Box 750260, Topeka, KS 66675-0260.

-Yes.
-Form K-40PT allows the claimant to check a "Refund Advancement Program" box.
+Yes, form K-40PT allows the claimant to check a "Refund Advancement Program" box.

-No. Do not submit copies of your property tax statements to KDOR.
+No, do not submit copies of your property tax statements to the Kansas Department of Revenue.
 Keep a copy in your records, as the department reserves the right to request a copy of the property tax statement at a later date - if needed.

-Yes, the SAFE SENIOR refund claim may be filed electronically by either a paid practitioner or a volunteer using Fed/State e-file program or, by using KDOR's own electronic filing option - found at www.webtax.org.
+Yes, the SAFESR refund claim may be filed electronically by either a paid practitioner or a volunteer using Fed/State efile program or, by using the Kansas Department of Revenue's own electronic filing option - found at www.webtax.org.

 Yes, SAFESR refund claims which are electronically filed may be directly deposited to the claimant's bank account.